Luke Holland: Videos

 From 2009 to 2016, Holland's YouTube videos have gained over a few hundred thousand views to a few million views each.

-Holland's most popular YouTube video is his drum remix of Skrillex's "Cinema" (titled on YouTube as Luke Holland – Skrillex – Cinema Drum Remix), which has grossed over 5.2 million views since January 12, 2012.
+Holland's most popular YouTube video is his drum remix of Blackpink's "DDU-DU DDU-DU", which has grossed over 7.8 million views since July 29, 2018.

 Some of Hollands's other popular YouTube videos (based on their viewership) include: